scalar-labs/scalardb-samples/scalardb-graphql-sample/README.md

 ## Overview

-In the sample, you will use Cassandra as the database, and the Cassandra server and the ScalarDB GraphQL server will run in Docker.
-Then, you will build a Node.js client application that will communicate with the GraphQL server.
+In the sample, you will use Cassandra as the database, and the Cassandra server and the ScalarDB GraphQL Server will run in Docker.
+Then, you will build a Node.js client application that will communicate with the ScalarDB GraphQL Server.

 {% capture notice--info %}
 **Note**